Skip to main content

 Work items imported via the Polarion tracker importer (for example, from Excel) may have a different initial workflow state than items created through Risksheet.
 Ensure the workflow definition includes a rejection transition from all possible initial states, including the state assigned during import.

-Fix 2: Configure Workflow for Deletion
+Fix 2: Configure Workflow for the rejected Strategy

 To use workflow-based removal, your work item type’s workflow must include: